Inslee raises $3 million for presidential campaign in second quarter

 Washington Gov. Jay Inslee raised more than $3 million for his presidential campaign during the second quarter, a haul that leaves him well below the top contenders for the Democratic presidential nomination.

 Pete Buttigieg, the mayor of South Bend, Indiana, led the field by raising $24.8 million during the quarter, which ran from April through June.

 Former Vice President Joe Biden came in second, raising $21.5 million, followed by Massachusetts Sen. Elizabeth Warren, with $19.1 million, and Vermont Sen. Bernie Sanders, with $18 million.
 California Sen. Kamala Harris raised about $12 million.

-Inslee did outraise some rivals, including the only other current governor in the race, Montana’s Steve Bullock, who reported raising about $2 million.
-Several other candidates had not yet announced their totals as of Monday morning.
-All must submit their official quarterly filings to the Federal Election Commission by the end of the day.
+Inslee did outraise some rivals, including the only other current governor in the race, Montana’s Steve Bullock, who reported raising about $2 million, and former Colorado Gov. John Hickenlooper, who raised $1.1 million.

+Among those who donated the legal maximum of $2,800 to Inslee for the primary over the past three months were: Pearl Jam guitarist Stone Gossard, former Disney chairman Jeffrey Katzenberg and the Squaxin Island, Nisqually and Jamestown S’Klallam Indian tribes, according to Inslee’s 4,000-plus page Federal Election Commission filing.

 Overall, Inslee has raised about $5.3 million since announcing his climate-focused candidacy on March 1, with an average donation of just below $32.